It’s finally baking weather again, and I’m kicking it off with this glorious Banana Bundt Cake with Caramel Sauce.

-Have the other batch of pureed banana and butter ready to add to the sauce as soon as it comes off the heat.
+Have the second batch of pureed banana and butter ready to add to the sauce as soon as it comes off the heat.
 Immediately stir these into the caramel.
 It might sizzle a bit, and that’s fine — keep stirring until you’ve got it all mixed into a luxurious blend.

 After seeing this photo, a Facebook friend commented, “Needs ice cream.”
-He’s wrong, but he usually is about such things.
-This cake is everything you want in a dessert: moist, tender, delicious and decadent.
-I like it with a cup of tea or coffee, but my son says it’s fantastic with a cold glass of milk, too.
+I disagree — it’s already rich, moist, and delicious.
+I like it with a cup of tea or coffee, but it’s fantastic with a cold glass of milk, too.

 One thing we can all agree on is that Banana Bundt Cake with Caramel Sauce is an excellent way to use those bananas that are turning brown on the counter.

 For the cake: